sarangab/ibquant/README.md

 The CLI is named ib; in terminal use `ib --help` to view available commands.

-## Core Classes
+## Core Classes and Mixin Interfaces

-`Advisor` will assist to validate accounts and groups, and query positions
+`core.Advisor` will assist to validate accounts and groups, and query positions

+`core.Account` is a companion to Advisor

-`Trader` drives the user defined strategy in live trading
+`core.Trader` drives the user defined strategy in live trading

-`Brute` enables brute force optimization of rules based trading strategies
+`core.Brute` enables brute force optimization of rules based trading strategies

-`Learner` is used to optimize gradient based learning strategies
+`core.Learner` is used to optimize gradient based learning strategies

-`Strategy` provides a base class for user defined strategies
+`core.Strategy` provides a base class for user defined strategies

-`Factor` provides a base class for the [ibtrader.factors](https://github.com/JustinGoheen/ibtrader/tree/main/ibtrader/factors)
+`core.Order` provides interfaces for several TWS [order types](https://interactivebrokers.github.io/tws-api/available_orders.html)

+`mixins.ConnectionMixin` handles the connection to the running TWS or Gateway sesion

-`Contract` provides an extended class to define [contracts](https://interactivebrokers.github.io/tws-api/contracts.html) for the TWS API
+`mixins.ContractMixin` provides an extended class to define [contracts](https://interactivebrokers.github.io/tws-api/contracts.html) for the TWS API

-`Order` provides interfaces for several TWS [order types](https://interactivebrokers.github.io/tws-api/available_orders.html)

 ## Installation